Actively Recruiting

 • Currently meet Rome IV criteria for IBS

-• Access to a computer and internet
+• Have access to a computer and internet

 • Willing to make dietary or behavioral changes according to the assigned treatment